kleimaj/sass-partials-tutorial/readme.md

     }
     ```

-6. Run the command `npm run-script sass` that we added to package.json earlier.
+6. Run the command `npm run sass` that we added to package.json earlier.

     * Check it out, you should have a style.css in the parent folder now!